What Color Is A Biohazard Bag?

 Conclusion

-Your organization certainly does not wish to lose patient confidence and reputation due to a lack of a simple color coded infectious waste bag.
+Your organization certainly does not wish to lose patient confidence and reputation due to a lack of a simple color-coded infectious waste bag.
 Why not work with a full-service medical waste management company like San Diego Medi Waste?
-The locally owned and operated firm can ensure your medical waste is collected, packed, and disposed of appropriately ensuring compliance to various regulations.
+The locally owned and operated firm can ensure your medical waste is collected, properly packed, and disposed of in compliance with applicable regulations.